aneldev/dynadux/doc/Advanced-BlockChanges.md

 # Advanced - Block Changes (block Renders for react components)

-Dynadux by default is calling the `onChange` only when the state is changed by a reducer or by middlewares.
+Dynadux by default calls the `onChange` when the reducer, or a middleware returns a _partial_ state.

 But in some cases there is need to block the change, for instance when we dispatch intensively actions and only at the end makes sense to trigger the `onChange`.

-There are two wa< to block a change
+There are two ways to block a change
-- from inside the reducer
+- inside the reducer
 - on `dispatch()` call

-> For React Components, you can block the changes also with the [Dynadux's React Provider](https://github.com/aneldev/react-dynadux) by dispatched action and payload.
+> For React Components, you can block the changes by dispatched action and payload using the [Dynadux's React Provider](https://github.com/aneldev/react-dynadux).

 ## Block change from reducer